dteal/rasware/README.md

 This program assumes the robot is placed in front of its goal facing right.
 It runs a loop in which it follows the wall on the right-hand side with the intake runing, and pauses to score whenever the third IR sensor detects a goal by its difference from the normal side IR sensor.

 Sensor values are continually averaged for more reliable values.
 Additionally, several sanity checks are in place: after a goal is detected, it must be present (on average) for some time before triggering a scoring response.
 This avoids false positives.
-Also, there is a minimum time between different goals that must be met.
+Also, there is a minimum time constraint between different goals that must be met.

 Robotathon Setup Instructions
 -----------------------------